MicrosoftDocs/cpp-docs/docs/mfc/reference/cstdiofile-class.md

  A pointer to the buffer containing the text data. **NULL** if end-of-file was reached without reading any data; or if boolean, **FALSE** if end-of-file was reached without reading any data.

 ### Remarks
  Reading is stopped by the first newline character.
-If, in that case, fewer than `nMax`–1 characters have been read, a newline character is stored in the buffer.
+If, in that case, fewer than `nMax`-1 characters have been read, a newline character is stored in the buffer.
 A null character ('\0') is appended in either case.

- [CFile::Read](../../mfc/reference/cfile-class.md#read) is also available for text-mode input, but it does not terminate on a carriage return–linefeed pair.
+ [CFile::Read](../../mfc/reference/cfile-class.md#read) is also available for text-mode input, but it does not terminate on a carriage return-linefeed pair.

 > [!NOTE]
 >  The `CString` version of this function removes the `'\n'` if present; the `LPTSTR` version does not.